-PROMESA, the Puerto Rico Oversight, Management, and Economic Stability Act, was signed into law by President Barack Obama in June 2016 to allow Puerto Rico to restructure its debt and achieve fiscal responsibility.
+PROMESA, the Puerto Rico Oversight, Management, and Economic Stability Act, enables Puerto Rico to restructure its debt and achieve fiscal responsibility.

 Puerto Rico’s $72 billion of debt was issued by more than a dozen public entities, ranging from the central government itself and the public employee retirement system to separate public corporations such as the Puerto Rico Electric Power Authority and the University of Puerto Rico.
 The size of these claims ranges from less than to more than $18 billion.

 Since 2016, the Puerto Rico Government has not made any debt payments.
 PROMESA allows the Puerto Rico Government to halt debt payments while the Oversight Board is working on agreements with creditors to reduce the debt to a sustainable level.

 Comprehensive review of the debt

 In August 2018, the Oversight Board presented a more than 600-page investigative report about the debt and factors that contributed to Puerto Rico’s fiscal crisis, the result of an independent investigation by the firm Kobre & Kim LLC.

 The report investigated Puerto Rico’s debt going back to 2006.
 It investigated how much debt was issued and the use of the proceeds.
 It dug deep into debt issuance and selling practices; the range of debt instruments; how Puerto Rico’s debt practices compare to those of states and large municipal jurisdictions; and how the debt ultimately contributed to Puerto Rico’s structural budget deficit.

 Mechanisms to adjust the debt